martpie/elzara/content/projects/elzara-oiseau-x-zigzagzurich.md

 ---
 title: Elzara Oiseau x ZigZagZurich
 thumbnail: /uploads/photo_2025-05-23_11-02-54.webp
-publish_date: 2025-11-01
+publish_date: 2025-09-01
 project_date: autumn 2025
 description: collaboration for the bedding design
 highlight: ''
 ---
 collaboration Elzara Oiseau x [**ZigZagZurich**](https://zigzagzurich.com/)!

 We selected one of the paintings from the [**Sunrise in Sahara**](https://elzara.studio/projects/sahara-series) series for the bedding design.

 A few words about the series:
 _The Sahara Series was born after my first — and so far only — journey to the Sahara in 2021.
-Life then felt peaceful and joyful, with the freedom of travel just months before everything changed with the** full-scale invasion of Ukraine**._
+Life then felt peaceful and joyful, with the freedom of travel just months before everything changed with the**&#32;full-scale invasion of Ukraine**._

 _The desert has always fascinated me.
 As someone who loves the sea, I found in the desert a similar rhythm of waves — but shaped in sand.
 I will never forget its colors, nor the feeling of that sand: the finest I have ever touched, soft as powder and gentle on the skin._